pspete/psPAS/docs/collections/_commands/New-PASSession.md

 ### -BaseURI
 A string containing the base web address to send te request to.

-Pass the portion the PVWA HTTP address.
+Pass the PVWA HTTP address.

 Do not include "/PasswordVault/"